nehcgnak/CrackingMachineLearningInterview/README.md

 ## CrackingMachineLearningInterview

-These questions are guranteed to be asked in Machine Learning Engineer or ML based interviews for upto 80% of your job interviews.
+These questions are guranteed to be asked in Machine Learning Engineer or ML based interviews for up to 80% of your job interviews.
 Make sure that you cover and know about machine learning.
-These questions can Ace your interviews regarding ML even if you are a fresh graduate or upto 5 years of experience.
+These questions can ace your interviews regarding ML even if you are a fresh graduate or up to 5 years of experience.
 ##### Ultimate Machine Learning Engineer Interview Questions.
 Helpful for:
 * Machine Learning Engineer